How to Create an Information Board for Your School: Traditional vs. On-Display

 No one wants to sift through long blocks of text to get to the main point, especially not students who have to read extended texts all the time.

-Your context should be as direct and brief as possible.
+Your content should be as direct and brief as possible.
 When putting together content, cut out any fluff or irrelevant information.
-In it’s place you can offer a link or provide a QR code to a page that tells more.
+In its place, you can offer a link or provide a QR code to a page that tells more.
 But don’t expect people on the move to stop and read through long blocks of text to figure out what you want them to know.

 Adding images and even video is a great way to convey the ideas you want to get across more efficiently.
 Not only that, they’re more eye-catching, which will grab people’s attention, and more entertaining so people will be more willing to consume your content.